What is a Collection Agency Bond?

 Consumer Installment Loan Bond (Consumer Loan Bond)

-Most financial obligation collection agencies operate outside of their home state.
+Most financial obligation collection agencies and debt collectors operate outside of their home state.
 For instance, an agency based in New Jersey might collect from debtors in New York, Massachusetts, Wisconsin, and Alaska.
-The state's attorney general lacks jurisdiction in these cases, therefore, the right bond measures must be in place to protect all parties involved.
-Pursuing civil actions for residents can be a challenging and difficult process, as it would have to be conducted through the home state's court system.
+The state’s attorney general lacks jurisdiction in these cases, therefore, the right bond measures must be in place to protect all parties involved.
+Pursuing civil actions for residents can be a challenging and difficult process, as it would have to be conducted through the home state’s court system.
 Sometimes, these legal obligations are akin to a three-party agreement where the plaintiff, or creditor, demands assurance from the debtor, or principal, and the surety bond company acts as the guarantor.

 Debt Settlement Bond (Sales Finance Bond)